EdinSolar/Standards/README.md

 * Making big changes - please branch off a large change and then pull request it back in to the Standards.
 This lets everyone see all the changes and prevents confusion because people are on different versions.

+# Summary

+### Programming

+* All C & C++ code will follow the Firmware coding style to a tee.
+* All Ruby code will use the Ruby Coding style as a guideline, with deviations allowed.

+### ElectroMechanical

+* All enclosures, connectors and powered devices should be:-
+  - Ideally IP 67 or IP 53 as a reccomended minimum.
+WSC regulations require IP XXD and IP XXB for some components